IsmayilOfficial/IsmayilOfficial/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on e-commerce web app on reactjs
 - 🌱 I’m currently learning IOS developing.
 - 👯 I’m looking to collaborate on
 - 💬 Ask me about my projects.